 How Google has used design sprint to solve its organization problem

 Upon reading this article, I found out that this insight struck me most “The process sprint was not run to create and test immediate solutions.”
 Also, it is a great process to build cohesion and consensus that gathers the team from a different department, client, stakeholders to trust the process of allowing them to dig out more about the problem (what they know, what they don’t) and finger a way to solve the problem for the business.

 Upon learning more about this Design sprint case study, I learned that it is very important to put an open-ended question when framing the design sprint question.
 In the case of a mediation app headspace, which wanted to step into the new-targeted segment territory, they also put “Is this viable” at the end of the question.

 Also, while there is a necessity for a set plan it is also good to maintain an opened minded to improvise and while agree that important ideas came up that required more time.

-At the end, while design sprint is amazing, it is also important to recognize that what design sprint can do and can’t do.
+In the end, while the design sprint is amazing, it is also important to recognize that what design sprint can do and can’t do.

-· Is it viable to launch the existing product into a new-targeted audiences categories?
+· Is it viable to launch the existing product into new-targeted audiences categories?

 Over the past eight years, Sarah has led and executed successful digital campaigns for a range of international and local companies in China, Hong Kong and internationally, including: Hong Kong Ocean Park, agnes b, Volkswagen, Premium Tax Free – Watches of Switzerland and Damiani.
 She has worked with property, travel and hospitality, luxury and fashion clients.
 As a native Chinese speaker fluent in Mandarin, Cantonese and English, Sarah is also a popular Chinese lifestyle, fashion and travel blogger.